Skip to content

 18. Unplanted (areas designated for future planting) (ha)?

-0 - The company reports a "Reserve-plantable" area of 36.80 ha in its 2021 sustainability report.
-However, the RSPO ACOP 2021 reports that 0 ha of unplanted area is designated for future planting.
+0 - The company reports its plantable reserve area as 36.80 ha in the sustainability report 2022 and 113 ha in the annual report 2022.
+The RSPO ACOP 2022 also states that the company has 0 ha of unplanted area.
 The company has reported contradictory figures (more than 5%) for the same time period.

 • Y